Adolescents (band): Reunion, Brats in Battalions, and Balboa Fun*Zone: 1986–1989

 The lineup of Brandenburg, Soto, Colburn, Hanson, and Rikk Agnew toured for most of 1987, and Brats in Battalions was released that August on the group's own label, SOS Records.
 The band also contributed a cover version of the Kinks' "All Day and All of the Night" to the compilation Rat Music for Rat People Vol. III that year.
 By the end of 1987, however, Brandenburg and Colburn both left the band.
 Brandenburg stated in 1989, "I was interested in other things (I had joined another band, the Flower Leperds), and the Adolescents touring cut into my school work".
 He went on to record three studio albums with the Flower Leperds: Dirges in the Dark (1988), Heaven's Closed (1989), and Purple Reign (1990), sometimes using the stage name Tony Adolescent.
 Soto, Hanson, and Rikk Agnew decided to continue as the Adolescents with Soto and Agnew sharing lead vocal duties, and recruited guitarist Paul Casey, who left after a few months of touring.
 Frank Agnew rejoined the band and they recorded the album Balboa Fun*Zone (1988), released by Triple X Records.
-The band then broke up in April 1989.
+The band began working on a follow-up album with the same line-up as Balboa Fun*Zone, but eventually broke up in April 1989 before it could be completed.
 Triple X released the album Live 1981 & 1986 in 1989, combining recordings from two live performances.
 The Blue Album lineup reunited for a show in December 1989 at the Reseda Country Club, which was recorded and released eight years later as the live album Return to the Black Hole (Amsterdamned Records, 1997).